 I would like to extend my appreciation to the Board for its strategic direction and robust oversight on the implementation of the strategy throughout the year.
 I am confident that we have strong leadership in place to navigate through the current environment.

 The Group proactively manages its environmental, social and governance impacts and performance.
 As a global organisation we are committed to supporting the communities in the areas we operate.
 Our employees actively partake in identifying areas where we can make a difference with fundraising and volunteering initiatives.
 Since the start of the COVID-19 pandemic, we have also seen the best in humankind, including some meaningful initiatives across our operations.

 We continue to monitor our carbon footprint and we strive to reduce it as far as possible across all areas of the business.

 Our Social and Ethics Committee monitors and regulates the impact of the Group on its stakeholders and reports to the Board which is ultimately responsible for Group sustainability.

-I am always pleased to engage with shareholders to ensure their views are heard and understood by the Board.
-During FY19 we undertook a comprehensive programme of shareholder consultation covering governance matters such as Board composition and in particular, remuneration.
-John McCartney, the Chairman of the Remuneration Committee, accompanied me on a series of meetings and consultations with major shareholders covering about 75% of our shareholder base.
-We also participated in a conference call open to all shareholders to contribute to the discussion.
-This consultation process resulted in some significant changes being made to the Company's remuneration policy and implementation thereof.
+Engaging with our stakeholders is essential to developing trusted relationships, a critical foundation for delivering on our strategic focus areas.
+In FY20, we continued our comprehensive programme of shareholder consultation covering governance matters such as Board composition and, in particular, remuneration.
+Maya Makanjee, the Chairman of the Remuneration Committee, accompanied me on a series of meetings and consultations with major shareholders representing about 60% of our shareholder base.
+This consultation process resulted in further enhancements being made to the Company's remuneration policy and implementation thereof.